Gregory Uhlmann

 Gregory Uhlmann is an American musician, composer, and producer based in Los Angeles.
-He is active in solo and collaborative projects, and has played on records by Miya Folick, Meg Duffy, Perfume Genius, among many others.
+He is active in solo and collaborative projects, and has played on records by Miya Folick, Meg Duffy, Perfume Genius, and many others.

 Background

-Uhlmann is originally from Chicago, IL.
-He attended the California Institute of the Arts, studying jazz guitar and composition, and graduating with a BFA in 2014.
+Uhlmann is originally from Chicago, Illinois.
+He attended the California Institute of the Arts, studying jazz guitar and composition, and graduated with a BFA in 2014.

 Career

-In February 2017, Uhlmann released his first full-length solo album, Odd Job, on Dog Legs Music.
+In February 2017, Uhlmann released his first solo album, Odd Job, on Dog Legs Music.
 Then in 2020, he released Neighborhood Watch, on Top Shelf Records.
-In April 2023, Uhlmann released his next full length album, Again and Again, on Northern Spy.
+In April 2023, Uhlmann released his next album, Again and Again, on Northern Spy.

 Uhlmann is part of many ongoing collaborative projects.
 In 2023, Duffy x Uhlmann, an instrumental experimental guitar duo of Uhlmann and Meg Duffy, released Doubles.
 In 2024, SML, a jazz quintet composed of Uhlmann, saxophonist Josh Johnson, synthesist Jeremiah Chiu, bassist Anna Butterss, and percussionist Booker Stardrum, released their first LP, entitled Small Medium Large.